The KISS Method (keep it simple, student)

 Eat a wide variety of foods.
 By not focusing on any particular food, you can obtain nutrients that may be essential but are poorly understood while also avoiding a buildup of any substance that could create food allergies or toxicities.

 Maximize your intake of life-giving foods, including fresh vegetables, whole grains, legumes, fruit, low fat meat (turkey, fish, chicken) and clean water.
-Low fat dairy products, especially yogurt, can be valuable if you do not have milk allergies or lactose intolerance.
+Hormone free dairy products, especially yogurt, can be valuable if you do not have milk allergies or lactose intolerance.

 Monitor your quality over quantity